alipay/microservice_system_twin_graph_based_anomaly_detection/readme.md

 # **Twin Graph-based Anomaly Detection via Attentive Multi-Modal Learning for Microservice System**

-This is the Pytorch implementation of MSTGAD in the ASE paper:
+This is the Pytorch implementation of MSTGAD in the ASE 2023: *Twin Graph-based Anomaly Detection via Attentive Multi-Modal Learning for Microservice System*

-Requirements
+## Environment

+The repository has some important dependencies below

 * Ubuntu 18.04
 * Python 3.8
 * Pytorch 1.12.0
-* CUDA 11.3
+* Pytorch_geometric == 2.2.0

-Dependencies can be installed by:
+Install other dependencies can be installed by:

     pip install -r requirements.txt

-## Data preparetion
+## Dataset
-The datasets (MSDS) used in this paper can be downloaded from the [links]([Multi-Source Distributed System Data for AI-powered Analytics | Zenodo](https://zenodo.org/record/3549604))
+The MSDS datasets  used in this paper can be downloaded from the [links]([Multi-Source Distributed System Data for AI-powered Analytics | Zenodo](https://zenodo.org/record/3549604))

+The other dataset that we don't have a permission to publish

 The downloaded datasets can be put in the 'data' directory.
 The directory structure looks like: